mosaic-design-system/docs/src/components/dropdown.md

       ### Dropdown line item types

       A line item is one item in the list that is displayed in the **Dropdown**.
 Each line item is interactable and when clicked will perform some kind of action, much like a **Button** would.
-The exception to this is when they are a heading or divider, which are non-interactable visual elements to provide structure to the **Dropdown** overlay.
+The exception to this is when they are a heading or divider, which are non-interactable visual elements to provide structure to the **Dropdown** overlay:

       | **Type**  | **Description**                                                                                     |